A word nerd and grammar geek, I had it inked in February 2010, in celebration of the release of my first commercially successful writing project.

 When I wrote I’ve suffered from “debilitating” depression, I meant exactly that: there have been stretches of three months or more during which getting out of bed was the only thing I could accomplish for the day.
 And sometimes that was a stretch.

-There have been times when I would break down and cry for seemingly no reason, or randomly snap and put my fist through a window before I could rein my temper in.
+There have been times when I would break down and cry for seemingly no reason, or randomly snap and put my fist through a window before I could rein-in my temper.

 There were months during which I hid from friends and family, pretending everything was fine and that I was too “busy” to see them while sitting alone in the dark.